 9.11.3.51 SOR transparent container

 The purpose of the SOR transparent container information element in the REGISTRATION ACCEPT message is to provide the list of preferred PLMN/access technology combinations (or HPLMN indication that 'no change of the "Operator Controlled PLMN Selector with Access Technology" list stored in the UE is needed and thus no list of preferred PLMN/access technology combinations is provided'), or a secured packet (see 3GPP TS 23.122 [5] annex C) and optional indication of an acknowledgement request, SOR-CMCI, request the storage of the received SOR-CMCI in the ME, and SOR-SNPN-SI (or subscribed SNPN or HPLMN indication that 'no change of the SOR-SNPN-SI stored in the UE is needed and thus no SOR-SNPN-SI is provided').
-The purpose of the SOR transparent container information element in the REGISTRATION COMPLETE message is to indicate the UE acknowledgement of successful reception of the SOR transparent container IE in the REGISTRATION ACCEPT message as well as to indicate the ME support of SOR-CMCI and the ME support of SOR-SNPN-SI.
+The purpose of the SOR transparent container information element in the REGISTRATION COMPLETE message is to indicate the UE acknowledgement of successful reception of the SOR transparent container IE in the REGISTRATION ACCEPT message as well as to indicate the ME support of SOR-CMCI, the ME support of SOR-SNPN-SI, the ME support of SOR-ACK-info and to carry SOR-ACK-information from the UE to the HPLMN or subscribed SNPN.

-NOTE: When used in NAS transport procedure, the contents of the SOR transparent container information element in the Payload container IE of the DL NAS TRANSPORT message are used to provide the list of preferred PLMN/access technology combinations and optional indication of an acknowledgement request, SOR-CMCI, request the storage of the received SOR-CMCI in the ME, and SOR-SNPN-SI.
-The contents of the SOR transparent container information element in the Payload container IE of the UL NAS TRANSPORT message are used to indicate the UE acknowledgement of successful reception of the SOR transparent container IE in the DL NAS TRANSPORT message as well as to indicate the ME support of SOR-CMCI and the ME support of SOR-SNPN-SI.
+NOTE: When used in NAS transport procedure, the contents of the SOR transparent container information element in the Payload container IE of the DL NAS TRANSPORT message are used to provide the list of preferred PLMN/access technology combinations and optional indication of an acknowledgement request, SOR-CMCI, request the storage of the received SOR-CMCI in the ME, SOR-SNPN-SI, and an Acknowledgment information requeste.
+The contents of the SOR transparent container information element in the Payload container IE of the UL NAS TRANSPORT message are used to indicate the UE acknowledgement of successful reception of the SOR transparent container IE in the DL NAS TRANSPORT message as well as to indicate the ME support of SOR-CMCI, the ME support of SOR-SNPN-SI, the ME support of SOR-ACK-info and carry SOR-ACK-information from the UE to the HPLMN or subscribed SNPN.

 The SOR transparent container information element is coded as shown in figure 9.11.3.51.1, figure 9.11.3.51.2, figure 9.11.3.51.3, figure 9.11.3.51.4, figure 9.11.3.51.5, figure 9.11.3.51.6, figure 9.11.3.51.7, figure 9.11.3.51.8, figure 9.11.3.51.9, figure 9.11.3.51.10, figure 9.11.3.51.11, figure 9.11.3.51.12, figure 9.11.3.51.13, table 9.11.3.51.1, table 9.11.3.51.2, table 9.11.3.51.3, table 9.11.3.51.4, table 9.11.3.51.5 and table 9.11.3.51.6.